a-moreira/Koan/README.md

 $ bash prepare.sh
 ```

-Log out and log in back again to see if it works
+Log out and log in back again to see a Koan

 Currently for Ubuntu 18.04 only